An equivalence in random matrix and tensor models via a dually weighted intermediate field representation: Equivalence in random matrix models

 In summary, in the \emph{complex matrix model} $\mathcal{Z}_{\rm CM}$, the Gaussian measure couples $Q$ to the first index of $M$ and $P$ to the second.
 As a consequence, the ribbon graphs generated by the theory naturally carry two independent families of faces: one tracking the index cycle acted on by $Q$, and one tracking the index cycle acted on by $P$.
 These two families of faces coexist within a single connected Feynman graph and are the geometric origin of the weights appearing in Proposition~\ref{avM}.
-In the \emph{self-adjoint matrix model} $\mathcal{Z}_{\rm HM}$, the interaction produced by the intermediate field $B$ reproduces exactly the same structure: the propagator determines one family of faces, while the dually weighted potential $Y[P,Q]$ supplies the weights for the other.
+In the \emph{self-adjoint matrix model} $\mathcal{Z}_{\rm HM}$, the interaction produced by the intermediate field $B$ reproduces exactly the same structure: the propagator determines one family of faces, while the dually weighted potential $Y_{\ln}[P,Q]$ supplies the weights for the other.
 By convention, in our presentation, the $Q$–dependent contribution appears as a ribbon-graph vertex weight and the $P$–dependent contribution as a ribbon-graph face weight, but this is a matter of choice: the roles of $P$ and $Q$ may be exchanged without changing the underlying combinatorics.
-Figures~\ref{fig:DWMMex0} and~\ref{fig:DWMMex} illustrate this correspondence.
-Figure~\ref{fig:DWMMex0} shows how elementary ribbon-graph elements (edges, corners, and faces) are mapped between the two-matrix model formulations, while Figure~\ref{fig:DWMMex} displays an example of the correspondence in a full ribbon graph, where the complex model is recovered from the self-adjoint theory with the dually weighted potential.
+We can visualize how elementary ribbon-graph elements (edges, corners, and faces) are mapped between the two-matrix model formulations with aid of Figures~\ref{fig:mprop}, ~\ref{fig:mvert}, ~\ref{fig:mface}, ~\ref{fig:abprop}, ~\ref{fig:avert}, ~\ref{fig:bvert} and ~\ref{fig:mbvert}.
+Vertices of $M$ (Figure~\ref{fig:mvert}) are equivalent to vertices of the intermediate effective field $A$ (Figure~\ref{fig:avert}), and faces of $M$ (Figure~\ref{fig:mface}) are equivalent to vertices of the dually-weighted intermediate field $B$ (Figure~\ref{fig:bvert}).
+Figure~\ref{fig:DWMMex} illustrates this correspondence by displaying an example of the correspondence in a full ribbon graph, where the complex model is recovered from the self-adjoint theory with the dually weighted potential.

-\paragraph{Expectation values}
+\paragraph{Expectation values.}

 The equivalence of the partition functions proved in Theorem \ref{matrixequiv_thm} has an immediate implication: the expectation values of any trace invariant depending only on the self-adjoint combination $M^\dagger M$ can be computed in either model.
 To make this precise, recall that for any function $f:{\rm H}(N)\rightarrow\mathbb C$, the expectation values in each of the two models can be written as